Every Scout Deserves a Trained Leader

 Open to both registered adults and youth who are at least 13 and have completed the 8th grade, Powder Horn is a hands-on resource management course designed to give you the contacts and tools necessary to conduct an awesome high-adventure program in your troop, team, crew, or ship.
 Contact your area training chair for information about upcoming courses in your area.

 To train and certify BSA climbing instructors.
-The BSA requires two certified BSA climbing instructors for units to hold their own climbing events, one who needs to be a Level II instructor.
+The BSA requires two certified BSA climbing instructors for units to hold their own climbing events, one who needs to be a Level II instructor (21+).
+The second instructor can be a Level I instructor (18+).
+A scout 16-17 can be certified as a Climbing Instructor in Training.
+Level II training is valid for 3 years.
+Level 1 and CIIT are valid for 1 year.
+Level II training requires previous Level I training or equivalent experience

 We have a library of recorded supplemental trainings from various trainings including University of Scouting to help support your Scouting.